 Racing car relay

-Ready You’ll need some large cardboard boxes (ask your local supermarket if they have any packaging you could recycle), paint, brushes, scissors, glue, colourful paper, plastic packaging for decorating, red-and-white danger tape, tent pegs, and a few cycling helmets.
-Ask children to bring an apron or old shirt to work in, otherwise you’ll need to provide something to protect their clothing.
+Ready.
+You’ll need some large cardboard boxes (ask your local supermarket if they have any packaging you could recycle), paint, brushes, scissors, glue, colourful paper, plastic packaging for decorating, red-and-white danger tape, tent pegs, and a few cycling helmets.
+Also, ask children to bring an apron or old shirt to work in, otherwise you’ll need to provide something to protect their clothing.

-Go Divide the children into teams and get them to build and decorate their “racing cars”.
-It’s probably a good idea to serve the food once the cars are built (this’ll allow time for the glue to dry – and you can add the odd staple to secure things before the race).
-This is also a good time to take a photo of each car – they probably won’t look quite their best after the relay!
+Go.
+Divide the children into teams and get them to build and decorate their “racing cars”.
 Then arrange half the team at the one end of a lane, the rest at the other.
 In turn, each team member must first put on and fasten the helmet, jump into the car and carry it along with them down the lane.
 When they reach the end, the driver hops out, hands over the helmet and the next driver continues.
 Award prizes for best-looking car, most sturdy vehicle and winning team.